Biden to pitch sweeping ‘family plan’ in speech to Congress

 “He is a big-government Democrat, and he has not been at all reluctant to propose big initiatives in a response to a national crisis,” said Julian Zelizer, a Princeton University presidential historian.

 No American politician has more familiarity with the presidential address to Congress than Biden.
-He spent three decades in the audience as a senator and another eight years seated behind President Barack Obama during the annual address when he was vice president.
+He spent three decades in the audience as a senator and eight years as vice president seated behind President Barack Obama during the annual address.

-For the first time on Wednesday, a female vice president, Kamala Harris, will be seated behind the chief executive for the speech.
+But this year’s scene at the front of the House chamber will have a historic look: For the first time, a female vice president, Kamala Harris, will be seated behind the chief executive.
+And she will be seated next to another woman, House Speaker Nancy Pelosi.

-Biden also knows that most of those seated before him have, like he did, looked at the president and envisioned themselves one day in his place.
-He has heard the memorable phrases and the long list of promises — often unmet — and seen the partisan reactions intensify as the years have hurried by.

-He chose to delay this speech, typically given in the afterglow of a presidential inaugural.
-In doing so, he gave himself the chance to not simply speak of the pain of the COVID-19 crisis but also to talk about tangible progress in beating it back.
+Biden chose to delay this speech, typically given in the afterglow of a presidential inaugural.
+In doing so, he gave himself the chance to not simply speak of the pain of the COVID-19 crisis but also to talk about progress.

-The setting will be unlike for any of his predecessors, with members of Congress spread out and socially distanced and many Republicans citing “scheduling conflicts” to explain their absence.
-Senate Republican leader Mitch McConnell said Tuesday that Biden’s presidency “can best be described as the Biden bait and switch.”
+The setting will be unlike for any of his predecessors, with members of Congress spread out and many Republicans citing “scheduling conflicts” to stay away.

-Biden will talk to Congress amid the start of a potentially booming recovery, one that could determine whether the U.S. economy can once again fire on all cylinders after a morale-crushing pandemic and a humbling financial crisis with shock waves that linger a dozen years later.
-He will also use his address to touch on the national reckoning over race in America, and to call on Congress to act on policing reform, gun control and modernizing the nation’s immigration system.
+He will speak against a backdrop of the weakening but still lethal pandemic, staggering unemployment and a roiling debate about police violence against Blacks.
+Biden will also use his address to touch on the broader national reckoning over race in America, and to call on Congress to act on prescription drug pricing, gun control and modernizing the nation’s immigration system.

+The president had lunch with several network TV anchors and told them, according to the attendees, that “they’re going to write about this point in history.”
+He spoke anew of a need to get the nation’s house in order to prove that a democracy can compete with autocracies like China.

+The speech will offer one of Biden’s biggest audiences in office, even as television ratings for other annual events — like the Academy Awards on Sunday — have fallen off during the pandemic.
+President Donald Trump had 37.2 million viewers for his final State of the Union address last year, and 47.7 million for his first address to Congress in 2017.
+President Barack Obama drew 52.4 million viewers for his first address in 2009.

 New in his Wednesday speech is a “families” plan that could cement his legacy with $1.8 trillion worth of spending over 10 years.